raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 --- /task ---

-If you want to write a longer program, then it's best to save it in a file which is what you will do in the next step.
+If you want to write a longer program, then it's best to save it in a file.
+You'll do this in the next step.